 The VLA1553 vaccine candidate is designed for prophylactic, active, single-dose immunization against Chikungunya in humans over 1-year-old.
 The vaccine targets long-lasting protection and an anticipated safety profile similar to licensed vaccines for active immunization in adults and children.

 Chikungunya is a mosquito-borne viral disease caused by the chikungunya virus (CHIKV), a Togaviridae virus, transmitted by Aedes mosquitoes, says the US Centers for Disease Control and Prevention (CDC).
 The Chikungunya virus causes clinical illness in 72-92 percent of infected humans around 4 to 7 days after an infected mosquito bite.
 Complications resulting from the disease include visual, neurological, heart and gastrointestinal manifestations; fatalities have been reported (case fatality rates of 0.1% to 4.9% from epidemics) in elderly patients at higher risk.

 VLA1553 is administered intramuscularly.
-The dosing is being evaluated in Phase 1 clinical trial
+The dosing is being evaluated in clinical trials.

 - VLA1553 was generally safe in all dose groups